 Output(s)

-TerminateActivityResponseType Response: An XML document containing an element of type /bes:TerminateActivityResponse, indicating whether the BES successfully terminated the activity or not.
+TerminateActivityResponse: An XML document containing an element of type /bes:TerminateActivityResponse, indicating whether the BES successfully terminated the activity or not.
+The Terminated element is a boolean value indicating the BES successfully terminated (true) the activity or not (false).
+If false is returned then this is assumed that the activity cannot be terminated upon the incoming client request, thus it MAY eventually transition to the Cancelled state.
 If the activity no longer exists, or cannot be terminated then the operation must return a CantApplyOperationToCurrentStateFault.

 Fault(s)

 UnknownActivityIdentifierFault: The EPR for this activity is no longer valid (as when the activity has been removed from the BES).